JohnTerragnoli/ECE281_Lab1/README.md

 **Note: This code also contains the code for the 8-bit 2's compliment inverter (explained later in README).
 Most of the code for the 3 bit 2's compliment inverter in commented out with "--" preceding it.

 #**Testing Code for 3 bit 2's Compliment Inverter**
-This was also done using ISE Project Navigator
+This was also done using ISE Project Navigator.
+It was a .vhd file.

 It was done by:
 1) Importing a standard logic library at the beginning of the code.